 Scientists have now definitely established the link.
 There are genes controlled by the circadian clock that regulates sleeping/waking and some of the same genes also contribute to fat deposits.

 This result comes from animal tests.
-When researchers turned off the clock gene in mice (through genetic engineering), the mice did not gain weight on a high calorie diet compared with a control group.
+When researchers turned off the clock gene in mice (through genetic engineering), the the mice did not gain weight on a high calorie diet compared with a control group.
 The glucose and lipid metabolic pathways were disrupted.
 The genetically modified mice did not store fat in the same quantities.

 There is some indication that the body reacts differently to sleep restriction during times of stress versus other times.
 Sleep loss due to stress may lead to more food consumption the next day than sleep loss due to other causes.
 The calorie-rich food people crave in such periods is often referred to as "comfort food".